dashpay/docs/wallets/android/installation.rst

    You may need a file browser to find the copied file. `ES File Explorer <http://www.estrongs.com/>`_ is recommended for this.

-You can also install an apk file directly from your computer using the Android Debug Bridge (ADB).
+You can also install an APK file directly from your computer using the Android Debug Bridge (ADB).
 Follow these instructions:

 #.
 Ensure your Android version is at least 4.0.3 by going to **Settings